albertovpd/automated_ML_regression/README.md

 <details>
   <summary>Click to expand</summary>

 The goal was to automate a ML model within a Cloud Function and infer data from a previous ETL.
-A Cloud Function has 4GB of RAM and 60 seconds of timeout, I fet it like a challenge.
+A Cloud Function has 4GB of RAM and 60 seconds of timeout, I felt it like a challenge.

 It was the first upgrade of my ETL.
 It has a lot of room for improvement, but it runs and delivers somehow coherent results, I am happy for that.